reforia/reforia.github.io/_posts/unreal/engine/2024-12-27-bpvm-bytecode-IV.md

 }
 ```

 What?!
 At a glance this might be a bit confusing, but it's actually a clever way to serialize the expressions.
-The `#include` ensured the content are being embeded here inplace.
+The `#include` ensured the content are being embedded here inplace.
 Which means the actual implementation is done in this `UObject/ScriptSerialization.h` file.
 This is a very neat way to keep the code clean and organized, as well as reusability.

 ### Generate Debug Bytecode
 At this moment, we already have all the bytecode generated, but as a human we can't read them, unless `bDisplayBytecode` is set to true, then we will disassemble the bytecode and print them out.